 Dextromethorphan, or DXM, is the common ingredient in over-the-counter cough suppressants like Robitussin and is the main ingredient in 85%-90% of all medicines containing a cough suppressant sold in the United States every day.
-DXM is combined with other cold and cough treatments in formulas made up of various decongestants, antihistamines, analgesics, and expectorants.
+DXM is combined with other cold and cough treatments in formulas made of various decongestants, antihistamines, analgesics, and expectorants.
 The drug was approved for use in 1958 as an antitussive and is currently available in the United States without a prescription.
-When used as directed, the FDA recognizes DXM as safe and effective and it can ease or eliminate coughing for 5 to 6 hours.
+When used as directed, the FDA recognizes DXM as safe and effective, and it can ease or eliminate coughing for 5 to 6 hours.

 DXM Abuse Among Young People

 In 2006, the National Institute of Drug Abuse (NIDA) began studying the abuse of DXM-containing over-the-counter (OTC) medications.
 The FDA determined that DXM abuse was concentrated among teenagers.
 The rise of DXM as a popular drug of abuse among teens was fueled by online forums, with teens sharing their experiences while taking the drug.
 In teen circles, DXM can be called various terms, including Dex, Triple C, Robo Trippin, Tussin, Roboing, Robodosing, Robocopping.
 The survey found that nearly 6% of 8th-12th grade students had reported using DXM for non-medical purposes.